What is Azure Artifacts?

 Azure Artifacts is an extension to Azure DevOps Services and Azure DevOps Server.
-It comes pre-installed in Azure DevOps Services, Azure DevOps Server 2019, and Team Foundation Server (TFS) 2017 and 2018.
+It comes pre-installed in Azure DevOps Services, Azure DevOps Server 2019, and 2020 and Team Foundation Server (TFS) 2017 and 2018.

 Azure Artifacts is the new home of the Packages page under the Build and release page group in the previous navigation UX of Azure DevOps Services and TFS.